Dress Code

 Rosebud Divison

-Intro to Ballet: pink leotard, pink skirt (optional), pink or skin tone tights & ballet shoes; hair secured away from neck & face
+Intro to Ballet & Beginning Ballet: pink leotard, pink skirt (optional), pink or skin tone tights & ballet shoes; hair secured away from neck & face

 Children’s Division